 California pedestrian and crosswalk laws govern when and where people can legally walk in public.
 The basic rule is found in Vehicle Code 21950, which requires motorists to yield the right-of-way to pedestrians crossing the road within any marked or unmarked crosswalk.

 Crosswalk laws are significant to personal injury cases after a pedestrian accident.
 Breaking one of these laws can change who is liable for the crash.
 It can reduce a pedestrian’s compensation through California’s comparative fault rules.
 It can even amount to negligence per se, which can make a pedestrian liable for the crash.

-In this article, our California personal injury lawyers explain:
+In this article, our Los Angeles pedestrian accident lawyers explain: